lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 See the Norton: he was probably going through opium withdrawal, but the morality of supernaturalism made him misdiagnose bad dreams as symptoms of deep guilt

+### David's paintings ###

+David's pre- and post-revolutionary paintings get at this problem very well!
+His dismissal of, and then embrace of, womanly sentiment.